 After the bank fulfills all of the legal requirements for foreclosure, the home is sold to a new owner at a public sale.
 With judicial foreclosures, a sheriff’s sale is customarily used as this last step in the foreclosure process.
 The successful bidder at the sale becomes the new owner of the property.

-A sheriff’s sale is usually an auction, conducted by local law enforcement, that’s open to the public.
+A sheriff’s sale is usually an auction, which local law enforcement conducts.
+The sale is open to the public.
 The sale typically either takes place in the sheriff’s office or at the county courthouse, frequently on the front steps.
 Some auctions are held online.
 Once completed, a sheriff’s deed is issued, giving the home’s title to the high bidder, and the deed is recorded in the county records.

 The foreclosing bank submits the first bid at the auction, which is a credit bid.
 With a credit bid, the bank gets a credit in the amount of the borrower's debt.
 The bank can bid the full amount of the debt, including foreclosure fees and costs, or it might bid less.
 Most of the time, the bank is the winning bidder at the sale because no one else tries to buy the property.
 If the bank buys the property at the sale and gets title to the home, the property is considered “Real Estate Owned” (REO).

-When the bank is the high bidder at the auction, but bids less than the total debt, it might be able to seek a deficiency judgment against the foreclosed homeowner.
+When the winning bid at the sheriff's sale is less than the borrower's total debt, the bank might be able to seek a deficiency judgment against the foreclosed homeowner.
 Whether or not the bank can get a deficiency judgment depends on state law.

 After the bank makes its credit bid, another person or entity can submit a higher bid and win the auction.
-A third party, unlike the bank, will likely need to put down a money order or certified check for a percentage of the property price at the time of the sale.
+Unlike the bank, a third party will likely need to put down a money order or certified check for a percentage of the property price at the time of the sale.
 This requirement varies from place to place.
+Some places require the winning bidder to pay a specified amount, say $10,000, immediately after the sale, with the balance due shortly after that.
 If the winning bidder doesn’t pay the balance within a set time frame, the deposit might become non-refundable, and the property could be re-listed.
 Or the purchaser might have to pay the full amount of the winning bid at the time of the sale.
 The buyer then gets the property in "as is" condition.

 If a third party is the high bidder at the auction, the proceeds are used to repay the borrower's debt.
 But if the sale amount isn’t sufficient to pay off the full amount of the debt, the bank might be able to (again, if state law allows it) get a deficiency judgment against the foreclosed homeowner.